 Therefore, FSANZ believes that it is prudent to reduce our exposure to acrylamide in food.

 How are Australians and New Zealanders exposed to acrylamide?

-Acrylamide has been detected in a range of foods including fried or roasted potato products, coffee, and cereal-based products (including sweet biscuits and toasted bread).
+Acrylamide has been detected in a range of foods including fried or roasted potato products, cereal-based products (including sweet biscuits and toasted bread) and coffee.